Butter Cross Markets

 Seasonal street markets

 Bungay is always buzzing when a street market is on.
-There are three each year, the Garden Market in May, the Antiques Fair in July and the Christmas Market in December.
+There are now four throughout the year: the Garden Market in May, homes/gardens/handicrafts in July, the Food & Drink Market in October and the Christmas Market in December.

 For regular updates please see facebook.com/bungaystreetmarkets